SHOULD YOU JOIN THE MARINES?

 - Of course you can.
 As long as you wear them correctly and as long as you do not make the USMC look bad, you are free to do as you please.
 Same rule applies while on leave.
 You can wear your uniforms as you wish.
 The only uniform you can't wear are your cammies/MARPART uniforms.
 That is a work uniform only and you can’t be seen out in public wearing them unless you are doing some form of training or some official function.
 You will learn all about your uniforms and when you can and can’t wear them while in boot camp.

-WHAT DO YOU DO WHEN YOU ARE NOT IN COMBAT?
+WHAT DO MARINES DO WHEN NOT IN COMBAT?

 - The correct answer is yes, but only certain Marines get stationed there.
 Those two places are not traditional Marine bases as we know them.
 They are sort of like headquarters command type units that very very few Marines get sent to.
 No infantry units are stationed out there.
 Marines do deploy to Europe and Africa from time to time.
 Chances are very very good you will never get stationed in or even see Germany or Africa.
 Like I said, very very few Marines are out there.
 Most Marines are either on the west coast, east coast, Hawaii, or Japan.
 And I am not speaking about Embassy Guards or other special assignment type duties.
 I am speaking about the bulk of the regular Marine Corps.

-WHY DOES THE USMC NOT WANT GED HOLDERS WITHOUT COLLEGE CREDITS?
+WHY DOES THE USMC NOT WANT GED HOLDERS UNLESS THEY HAVE COLLEGE CREDITS?

 - First off serving in the military is not your right, it is a privilege.
 They do not have to let you serve.
 Look at it from their point of view.
 If you could not stick out four years of high school for whatever reason, then chances are very good you won’t last four years in the military.
 The military is all about commitment and you not completing high school says something about your character.
 This doesn’t mean you are stupid or any less of a person.
 It only means the USMC has requirements and you don’t qualify.
 And not letting straight GED holders into the USMC has nothing to do with intelligence; it has to do with commitment.
 Studies have proven that those with only GED’s tend to not do so well in the military.
-The USMC actually does allow very few straight GED holders to enlist each year, but these positions are taken up quickly.
-All you can do is ask, but don't count on it.
-Keep in mind that the rules can change at any moment, so what flies today may not fly next month.
+As of mid 2015, straight GED holders are not allowed to enlist.

 CAN YOU GET TATTOOS BEFORE YOU ENLIST?